Codemon72/Spickzettel/Visual Studio Code.md

 "prettier.semi": false,
 "prettier.singleQuote": true,
 ```
+Merge all VSC Windows into one with tabs:
+  - Window: Native Tabs ✅ (prompts for restart)
+  - in the Navbar choose: Windows -> Merge All Windows

 ### Customizations I`ve Used and Loved
 - turn of minimap (mini map of your code on the right side)